jjvanzon/JJs-Reference-Architecture/practices-and-principles.md

 ### Inheritance not Always Good

 `< TODO: Point to other pieces of this document that explains this point and perhaps add a few more arguments to it. >`

-### It Works, Doesn't It? ('Maar het werkt toch?') (👎)

-This is the false conclusion that when the output is OK, it must mean that the program is coded well.
-This is often paired with the argument that additional coding work is a waste of time.

-A senior programmer might tell a junior programmer to change his code, and a junior programmer might think it is a whole lot of unnecessary work, because his program already worked.

-Things that could still be wrong with the program are for instance that:

-- Poor performance
-- Crashes in exceptional cases
-- Corrupts data in exceptional cases
-- Code not easy to understand.
-So that another programmer does not easily understand.
-- Poor maintainability so that a change takes ages
-- or possibly means it has to be rewritten completely
-- or a change is error-prone.
-- Not adapted to contextual changes such as culture or when variables change.
-They may be hard-codedly interwoven into the code.
-- Assumptions that databases will be available when they are not.
-- Security leaks
-- Crashes when services are offline.
-- Does not give validation or exception messages when something goes wrong.
-- Does not integrate well with other technologies.
-- Etcetera.

-These are all examples of what could still be wrong with the code if a program 'seems to work'.

-Another false argument against doing all this work is the claim that these are just unimportant details.

 ### Lack of Choice = Guarantees